 9 March, 2020 | by

-Flexible working may once have been considered a perk but the COVID-19 pandemic has resulted in what some have labelled the world’s biggest work from home experiment, forcing thousands of employees to work remotely if their job allows for it.
+Flexible working may once have been considered a perk but the COVID-19 crisis has pushed many people into sudden remote working arrangements.
+This has resulted in what some have labelled the world’s biggest work from home experiment.
 Immediately after the outbreak, an estimated 60 million Chinese workers were placed under full or partial lockdown.
 As COVID-19 spread, organisations across South East Asia, then Italy and the USA implemented emergency remote working arrangements.
 Some employees are allowed into the office on roster, while others are being asked to work from home until further notice.
 Companies including Twitter, Google, Amazon and Apple have restricted employee travel and requested people stay at home where possible.

-For security reasons, many jobs can’t be easily shifted to a remote arrangement.
+Many jobs can’t be easily shifted to a remote arrangement for security reasons.
 Military and banking are two obvious areas.
 Nevertheless, COVID-19 is going to trigger experiments that will test human, technological and organisational resilience and ingenuity.

 Remote working to maintain productivity

 Countries like Singapore are less vulnerable than many others.
 Flexible working arrangements are commonplace and have made it possible for top talent to deliberately balance their careers with lifestyle.
-Companies like Dell are also prepared, having initiated workplace transformation programs back in 2009.
+Dell is another company which is well prepared as they initiated workplace transformation programs back in 2009.

 Organisations of the future will be looking at these examples of flexible working success and reimagining business continuity.
-What happens in a future where COVID-19 is but one of many threats, ranging from virus to terror, climate to political unrest?
-Could your organisation continue operations if the office was shut down?
+What happens in a future where COVID-19 is but one of many threats that range from virus to terror, climate change to political unrest?
+Can your organisation continue operations if the office was shut down?
 Is your technology infrastructure capable of handling the shift?
 Can your managers lead remotely?
-Perhaps, most importantly, are employees equipped to deal with the challenges of being physically isolated, potentially for long periods of time?
+Perhaps, most importantly, are employees equipped to deal with the challenges of being physically isolated for long periods of time?